 Hi, I'm Meg.

 I am an advocate for strength.
 I believe that people are inherently strong and that women especially deserve to live in a society that celebrates being MORE, not less.
 I love picking up heavy things to de-stress, to focus my own training, to become more functional at life, and to have a hell of a lot of fun while I break a sweat.
 My weapons of choice?
-Barbells, kettlebells, sandbags, tires, yokes, kegs, and anything else that intimidates me and gives me a sense of accomplishment and purpose.
+Barbells, kettlebells, sandbags, tires, yokes, kegs, and anything else that gives me a sense of accomplishment and purpose.
 I am happier with myself and my place in the world because I value my body for what it can DO.
 And I find that I thrive when I have to work hard to accomplish something I never thought I could do.

-I eat to enjoy my life and to support my training.
+I eat to feel awesome, support my activities, and ENJOY life on my own terms.
+I believe that food is delicious and doesn't have to be the enemy.
+I'm passionate about teaching women to feel satisfied by what they eat, fuel their activity to become stronger, more capable, and more self-confident, and be finished once and for all with the endless cycle of guilt and restriction.
 I work with anyone who's sick of yo-yo dieting, of being on and off the wagon, and of feeling miserable and constantly hungry.
-I believe that food is delicious and doesn't have to be the enemy.
-I'm passionate about teaching women to feel satisfied by what they eat, fuel their activity to become stronger and faster, and be finished once and for all with the endless cycle of guilt and restriction.